1000 Years of Corhampton Church

 CORHAMPTON CHURCH IS BELIEVED TO HAVE BEEN BUILT IN 1020 AND HAS BEEN IN CONTINUOUS USE FOR THE LAST 1000 years.
 It is a living monument to our rich heritage.
 In celebration, the community is planning a series of cultural and community events.
 With the help of The National Lottery Community Fund, Winchester City Council, and Hampshire County Council, the aim is to foster inclusivity across the whole village and to enable everyone to participate in the celebrations.

-Once again we are hoping that our postponed events for the celebration of the 1000th birthday of our beautiful Saxon Church at Corhampton will be able to go ahead this year.
+We are hoping that all the planned celebratory events for the 1000th birthday of our beautiful Saxon Church will be able to go ahead.
 So, below, you will find many of the events we have in store for you.
 The majority are free or at minimum cost.
 We would be delighted to see you at any or all of them.
 Booking may be through Eventbrite.

-There will be more publicity in the Bridge as the year unfolds, but please look at the page on the Bridge website http://www.bridgechurches.org.uk/c1000/ and on the Benefice Facebook page https://www.facebook.com/MeonBridgeBenefice for any last minute changes, should the Covid pandemic affects our plans.
+There will be more publicity in the Bridge Parish magazine as the year unfolds, but please look at this page on the Bridge website http://www.bridgechurches.org.uk/c1000/ and on the Benefice Facebook page https://www.facebook.com/MeonBridgeBenefice for any last minute changes, should the Covid pandemic affect our plans.

-Sunday 12th September – 15.00 Church Green and St Andrew’s – Four Marks Folk Band and cream tea with dahlia display in the church.
+Sunday 12th September – 15.00 Church Green and St Andrew’s – Rough Ditch and Four Marks Folk Bands and cream tea with dahlia display in the church.
 (A limited number of teas will be available: book and pay when you arrive.)

 Saturday 2nd October – 18.30 Meon Hall – The Madding Crowd band performing music from 1660-1861 and a delicious Harvest Supper.
 Charges will apply.
 Eventbrite booking to follow.
 Please see the Bridge website: link above.

 Saturday 6th November – 12.00 to 20.00 Meon Hall – Exhibition of art produced by local artists and display of locally found ancient artefacts

-Autumn – 18.30 Corhampton – A moving and entertaining portrayal of Winston Churchill’s devoted wife “My Darling Clemmie” by renowned actor Rohan McCullough
+Autumn – A moving and entertaining portrayal of Winston Churchill’s devoted wife “My Darling Clemmie” by renowned actor Rohan McCullough

-December – Christmas Tree Festival – details to be confirmed
+Saturday 11th December – Christmas Tree and Carol Singing Festivities – details to be confirmed

-Sunday 10th April 2022 – 16.00 Rehearsal, 19.00 Performance St Andrew’s – J H Maunder’s Olivet to Calvary from scratch.
+Sunday 10th April 2022 – 16.00 Rehearsal, 19.00 Performance at St Andrew’s – J H Maunder’s Olivet to Calvary from scratch.
 Described as a sacred cantata, it represents the scenes which mark the last few days of Christ’s passion.
 Come and join local singers and professionals.
 Music scores will be provided.

-Guy Liardet will be selling copies of a booklet of his historical articles published in the Bridge magazine and commemorative mugs will be available at events, including the fete.
+Copies of a booklet of Guy Liardet’s historical articles published in the Bridge magazine and commemorative mugs will be available at events, including the fete.
 Mugs can be purchased at a bargain price of £5 each and the books at £2.50.
 Buy them whilst you can.

-With the support of the National Lottery Community Fund, Hampshire County Council, Winchester City Council and the South Downs National Park and the Meon Valley Arts Society.
+With the support of the National Lottery Community Fund, Hampshire County Council, Winchester City Council, the South Downs National Park and the Meon Valley Arts Society.

 Fostering inclusivity across our Villages